 - Physical Activity for Youth, Adults, and Older Adults.
 Recommendations and resources for being physically active throughout the life cycle.

-- Walk Nebraska Newsletters.
+- Family Fun on the Run Newsletters.
 Though initiated to promote walking in Nebraska, they are suitable for anywhere.
 The December 2012 issue contains this marvelous quote by Albert Einstein: " Life is like riding a bicycle.
 To keep your balance, you must keep moving."

 - Tiny Tastes Can Total BIG CALORIES over the Winter Holidays.
 This video, and related PowerPoint and handout, show how a taste of this, and a taste of that can add up.
 You may be surprised!